daneofmanythings/tmux-tiler/README.md

 ## Shoutouts

 [tmux-plugins](https://github.com/tmux-plugins): Excellent plugin manager and beautiful code.
-This project's structure is based on thier repositories.
+This project is based on their repositories.

 ## License